 The Canon EOS-1Ds Mark II is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in September 2004 and is equipped with a full frame sensor.
 It offers a resolution of 16.6 megapixel.

 Is the Canon 1Ds Mark II a good camera?
-The 1Ds Mark II has a Camera Elo of 1483.
+The 1Ds Mark II has a Camera Elo of 1443.
 This rating puts the 1Ds Mark II below average of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 1Ds Mark II also ranks below average. – Well, the Canon 1Ds Mark II is more than 15 years old, and there have been many other good digital cameras released since 2004.
+In terms of its sensor size category (full frame cameras), the 1Ds Mark II also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon 1Ds Mark II is more than 19 years old, and there have been many other good digital cameras released since 2004.

 |Canon 1Ds Mark II|